kcri-tz/sans/README.md

                   	 1 (no ambiguity) and 4^k respectively 22^k (allows NNN...N)
                   	 Without --iupac respective k-mers are ignored

+    -q, --qualify 	 Discard k-mers with lower coverage than a threshold

     -n, --norev   	 Do not consider reverse complement k-mers

     -a, --amino   	 Consider amino acids: --input provides amino acid sequences